dekuNukem/duckyPad-Pro/doc/getting_started.md

 duckyPad Pro should show up as a USB storage drive.

-Everything should load up.
-Might take a few seconds.
+Everything should load up within a few seconds.

+If taking too long, make sure your antivirus software isn't scanning the card.

 ![Alt text](../resources/photos/app/overview.png)